jhajek/Linux-text-book-part-1/Chapter-09/chapter-09.md

 1) Write a shell script that issues the command to add the user named **nsa**, display the content of the `/etc/passwd` file, and then delete the user account, display the content of the `/etc/passwd` to show that the user has been deleted

-1) Issue the commands to edit the `/etc/sudoers` file and give the **user** "mysql-backup" sudo privilege.
-Take a screenshot of the relevant line that you added to `/etc/sudoers` file.
+1) Issue the commands to edit the `/etc/sudoers.d/extensions` file and add an entry to give the **user** "mysql-backup" sudo privilege.

-1) Issue the commands to edit the `/etc/sudoers` file and give the **group** "mysql-admins" sudo privilege.
-Take a screenshot of the relevant line that you added to `/etc/sudoers` file.
+1) Issue the commands to edit the `/etc/sudoers.d/extensions` file and give the **group** "mysql-admins" sudo privilege.

-1) Issues the commands to edit the `/etc/sudoers` file and give the **user** "mysql-admin" sudo privilege to only use the mysql database backup command named `mysqldump`.
-Take a screenshot of the relevant line that you added to `/etc/sudoers` file.
+1) Issues the commands to edit the `/etc/sudoers.d/extensions` file and give the **user** "mysql-admin" sudo privilege to only use the mysql database backup command named `mysqldump`

-1) Issue the commands to edit the `/etc/sudoers` file to give the user "mysql-admin" sudo privilege to only execute the `mysql` command and not require a password.
-Take a screenshot of the relevant line that you added to `/etc/sudoers` file.
+1) Issue the commands to edit the `/etc/sudoers.d/extensions` file to give the user "mysql-admin" sudo privilege to only execute the `mysql` command and not require a password.

 1) Issue the command to list all log messages of priority levels ERROR and worse, from the current boot.